slatedocs/slate/source/mb.md

 This is the most common type of request to automate creation of new user accounts.​

 For example, when a new student applies to the school, they are admitted on [OpenApply](http://openapply.com/ "OpenApply") and marked as Enrolled.
 At that point, we must have a way to create their account on ManageBac.

-This is the reference for that process.​
+> Below is the reference for the User Model process

 ``` json
 {